Spleen removal is surgery to remove a diseased or damaged spleen. This surgery is called splenectomy.

-The spleen helps your body fight germs and infections.
-It also helps filter your blood.
+The spleen is in the upper part of the belly, on the left side underneath the ribcage.
+The spleen helps the body fight germs and infections.
+It also helps filter the blood.

 Splenectomy; Laparoscopic splenectomy; Spleen removal - laparoscopic

 The spleen is removed while you are under general anesthesia (asleep and pain-free).
-Your surgeon may do either an open splenectomy or a laparoscopic splenectomy.
+The surgeon may do either an open splenectomy or a laparoscopic splenectomy.

 Why the Procedure Is Performed